Paddle Board Weight Limits Explained: What You Need to Know

 Think beyond your body weight.
 Factor in:

-Clothing & gear (e.g., dry bags, water bottles, snacks)
+Clothing & gear (dry bags, water bottles, snacks)

 Fishing or camping equipment

-If you weigh 220 lbs and plan to carry 20 lbs of gear, a board with a weight limit of at least 250 lbs is ideal.
+👉 Example: If you weigh 220 lbs and plan to bring 20 lbs of gear, aim for a board with a minimum 250 lb capacity.

 2. Choose the Right Board Shape

-Longer boards (11-14 feet) are better for long-distance paddling with extra weight.
+Longer boards (11–14 ft): Better glide for long-distance touring with gear.

-Thicker inflatable boards (5-6 inches) provide extra buoyancy for heavier paddlers.
+Thicker inflatable boards (5–6 in): Extra buoyancy for heavier paddlers.

 3. Consider Board Construction